ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 4 - Data Bank/README.md

 | 11.3333333333333333 |

 - And Voila, that checks out with out mathematical answer (1+6)+(6)+(8+4+9)/3 = 11.33.
 - Cool, the reason I did this to small data set is to explain the logic, now all we gotta do is apply this logic to the original table.
-Don't worry I won't directly go to solution, we will build it up step by step.

 ## Approach 2 : Short-Cut Process to get the answer (Without calculation of combined table, so ShortCut)